Lab 10: Character Display

 What are the character coordinates of the character stored at address 0xB8F in the character memory?

-There are three signals associated with the write port: the character write address (driven by the input port ‘char_addr’), the character value to write (driven by the ‘char_value’ input port), and the write enable (driven by the ‘char_we’ port).
-To store a new character in the display, a higher level module will need to set the value of the character to be written, determine the character address, and assert the character write enable control signal.
+There are three signals associated with writing to the memory: the address (char_addr input port), the character value to write (char_value input port), and the write enable (char_we input port).
+To store a new character in the display, a higher level module will need to provide these inputs, but that is done later in the lab.

-3. Create a synchronous read port for the character memory as described above
+3. Create a synchronous read port for the character memory.

 The character memory array can be initialized with an initial set of characters through an initialization file.
-Add an ‘initial’ block to your character generator module to initialize the contents of the memory if the ‘FILENAME’ parameter is set (see Program 19.7.2 in the textbook for details on how to do this).
-The following example demonstrates how to read a memory initialization file and load the contents into the character memory:
+Add an initial block to your character generator module to initialize the contents of the memory if the FILENAME parameter is set (see Program 19.7.2 in the textbook for details on how to do this).

 initial begin